stef-levesque/vscode-autohotkey/README.md

 ## What's New

+1. Command signture help, delete command snippets
-1. Enumerate include
+2. Enumerate include
    * Documents must be explicitly included by `#include`
    * **Notice** `#include DirName` are not implemented now
    * Include completion
    * Experimental support for `#include <LibName>`
-2. Folding region comment (comments marked region able to be folded, see in preview and feature)
 3. Document formation, supports both v1 and v2
 4. Build-in Variable and Function(partly) hint.
    - Need documentions which is easy to be parsed by js/ts.
 If you find any, help please([Example](others/Contribute.md)).